120g Plant-Based Protein Meal Plan for Women

 • Spinach, peppers, onion

-Soy foods like tofu provide a high-quality plant protein and contain all essential amino acids.
+Soy foods like tofu provide a high-quality plant protein and contain all essential amino acids — making them one of the best foundations for a strength-training breakfast.

-Combining legumes, grains, and seeds increases the total amino acid profile across the meal.
+Combining legumes, grains, and seeds increases the total amino acid profile across the meal and makes it easy to hit 30g+ without any single "hero" ingredient.

 • Frozen berries